 Exposures and data breaches due to misconfigurations – a result of human error – trump all other security concerns in what StackRox said has become an “alarmingly common” trend.
 Suffering security incidents, delays in application rollouts because of security concerns, and a steep learning curve are all limiting the ability to realize the true benefits of a cloud-native stack.

 Sixty-one percent of respondents cited misconfigurations as the source of risk they’re most concerned about compared to the 27% who identified vulnerabilities as the biggest concern and 12% that named attacks as their top concern.

 Kubernetes has a lot of knobs and dials, and it’s easy to get it wrong and misconfigurations also represent a huge security risk.
 Companies are just as quick to jump on the container bandwagon as they are to condemn its security vulnerabilities, which, in many ways is just as reckless as cutting bangs without considering the constant maintenance they require.

 Findings from the survey are a clear indication that organizations are putting at risk the core benefit of faster application development and release by not ensuring their cloud-native assets are built, deployed, and running securely.

-Otomi Container Platform offers an out-of-the-box container platform solution on top of Kubernetes and consists of a set of pre-configured suite of open source solutions working in tandem.
+The Otomi Container Platform offers an out-of-the-box container platform solution on top of Kubernetes and consists of a set of pre-configured open source solutions working in tandem.
 The configuration is managed by a hierarchical set of values that can be manipulated using the Otomi API.
 This enforces a strict configuration and prevents misconfigurations.
 The complete configuration of all solutions used by the Otomi Container Platform is thoroughly tested so all issues that could potentially leave your cluster exposed to attackers are solved for you.